Actions Against Bias

 As a note: While OMA does not have the capacity to serve as the formal advisor for every cultural club, any club is open to working with and being supported by the department.

 Cultural Committees and Cultural Programming/Initiatives: Direct undergraduate student leadership opportunities with OMA come through the form of cultural committees.
-The office oversees six (6) committees that span both RH and LC focused on the following identities: Latine Heritage, LGBTQ History, Native and Indigenous Heritage, Black History, Women’s Herstory, and Asian, Pacific Islander, and Desi American (APIDA) Heritage.
+The office oversees six (6) committees that span both RH and LC focused on the following identities: Latine Heritage, LGBTQ History, Middle Eastern and North African, Black Heritage, Women’s Herstory, and Asian, Pacific Islander, and Desi American (APIDA) Heritage.
 The committees plan programs and events during their designated months in addition to ongoing initiatives throughout the year.

 The committee structure varies on committee size, however the following roles are consistent across the six: